-The inflorescence is in racemose form consisting of 3 to (4) pistillate (female) spikes, usually erect, with the lower scattered, sometimes without stalks, and distant from the upper which are close together, short stalked, and somewhat overlapping the one terminal staminate (male) spike.
+The inflorescence is in racemose form consisting of 3 to (4) pistillate (female) spikes, usually erect, with the lower scattered, sometimes without stalks, and distant from the upper ones, which are close together, short stalked, and somewhat overlapping the one terminal staminate (male) spike.
 The pistillate spikes are 15 to 18 mm long and 3 to 4 mm wide.
-A single staminate spike is above the pistillate, linear in shape, 9 to 20 mm long and 1.8 to 2.4 mm wide.
-The terminal spike has a stalk of from 0 to 1.7 cm.
+The single staminate spike is above the pistillate, linear in shape, 9 to 20 mm long and 1.8 to 2.4 mm wide.
+It has a stalk of from 0 to 1.7 cm.
 The inflorescence is subtended by long green bracts at the base of the spikes, that are longer than the spikes.
-Lower bracts are widest with sheaths exceeding 4mm, longer than wide, bracts of the upper pistillate spikes are longer than the spike, but narrower, not concealing the spike.
+Lower bracts are widest with sheaths exceeding 4 mm, longer than wide, bracts of the upper pistillate spikes are longer than the spike, but narrower, not concealing the spike.

 The perigynia number 4 to 18 per spike and are closely overlapping.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).
 The perigynia are 2.5 to 3.8 mm long and 1.3 to 2.2 mm wide, obovate to elliptic in shape, strongly 25 to 32 veined, 1.5 to 1.9 times as long as the achene body.
 The body has an abruptly bent beak, pointing away from the inflorescence axis.
 The scales on the perigynia are pale with a greenish midrib, twice as long as wide, with the tips tapered to a small awn.
 (Awns are bristle-like appendages at the tip of the seed that can make a twisting response to temperature and humidly changes and thus help the seed to work into the soil).
 Staminate scales are 1.8 to 3.2 mm long and 1.4 to 1.8 mm wide, with pale translucent margins.